Boris-Barboris/pgpepe/README.md

 Pgpepe is a library for D that should help you tackle mundane tasks of issuing requests to Postgres cluster from your vibe-d service.
 It is dependent on vibe-core library and witten specifically for it.

+For usega examples, have a look at the tests in tests/source/main.d.

 ## Cartoons

 ![high-level overview](https://raw.githubusercontent.com/Boris-Barboris/pgpepe/master/docs/pgpepe-high-level.png "Overview")